-- model Currently, the only implemented model is sf12, the win rate model used by Stockfish 12. - ply The number of half-moves played since the starting position.
+- sf, the WDL model used by the latest Stockfish (currently sf14). - sf14, the WDL model used by Stockfish 14. - sf12, the WDL model used by Stockfish 12. - lichess, the win rate model used by Lichess.
+Does not use ply, and does not consider drawing chances. - ply The number of half-moves played since the starting position.
 Models may scale scores slightly differently based on this.
 Defaults to middle game.

-''' class chess.engine.PovWdl (relative: chess.engine.Wdl, turn: chess.Color) Relative win/draw/loss statistics and the point of view. '''
+class chess.engine.PovWdl (relative: chess.engine.Wdl, turn: chess.Color) Relative win/draw/loss statistics and the point of view.